gpaulissen/blog/_posts/2021-02-13-oracle-apex-how-to-build-1.md

 So embrace the Unix philosophy and use Flyway to run database migration scripts.

 Another important point is to use the power of the Oracle database.
-It is an expensive product but very powerfull so use it thoroughly and get used to it.
+It is an expensive product but very powerful so use it thoroughly and get used to it.
 Take lessons, courses, read books, read Blogs but **invest** in it.
 It will really help you to build better.